 Convert, Optimize, and Resize Your Images

-A powerful tool for converting images between formats with advanced options for quality control, resizing, and optimization.
-Supports PNG, JPEG, WebP, BMP, and AVIF formats.
+A powerful tool for converting images between formats with advanced options for quality control, resizing, transformation, and optimization.
+Supports PNG, JPEG, WebP, BMP, AVIF, ICO, TIFF, and GIF formats.

 The Image Format Converter tool allows you to convert images between different formats while maintaining control over quality, dimensions, and file size.
 Whether you need to optimize images for web use or prepare them for specific applications, this tool has you covered.